 An organized family way of life is every woman's dream.
-Leisure morning coffee before starting the day, no running around at the last minute searching for lost keys and school books, the laundry folded neatly and put away...
+Leisure morning coffee, everything in its place, laundry folded neatly and put away...

 If you've found me, that image probably only occurs in your dreams.